caninos-loucos/labrador-armhf-linux-4/README.md

 >Labrador Core Boards v2.x should work fine with this kernel!

 @What is needed?
->Some tools are necessary for compilation, please read the 'install' file in this repository.
+>These tools are necessary for compilation, most of them are available at official repositories. git, libncurses-dev, gcc-arm-linux-gnueabihf, u-boot-tools

 @How to compile?
 >Clone the git repository, go to the main path and run make from your favourite terminal.